akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

     1. There is a significant gathering of much force.
     1. There is a force.
 1. Values from within the generator can also be replaced in eg. `$BRIEFINGENEMYCOALITION$` will replace for the name of the enemy coalition.
 There are many of these values and I suggest digging around the `include/html` files to see what is possible.

+## Adding a translation

+Its worth noting translations always fallback to english if no value has been provided.
+Translations are located in the same file as the english versions and a translation is just another value with `.<Short Identifier>` added to the key.
+For example in the `Database\BriefingDescriptions\Destroy.ini` we can find a pirate translation for the default briefing and a Attack helicopter version.

+    [BriefingDescription]
+    Description=Recon units {have learned the location of several|report large concentrations of|have spotted many} enemy forces....
+    Description.PRT=Yarr me harties there be scoundruls over there.
+I wanna see them sunk!

+    Description.HelicopterAttack={Enemy helicopters have {caused|inflicted} {heavy|unacceptable}...
+    Description.HelicopterAttack.PRT=Jonny Law has wirlybirds turn them back into landlubbers!

+Note you can still use the `{one variant|another variant}` formatting.

 ## Database directory